-September is Pain Awareness Month is a time for organizations work to raise awareness of issues in the area of pain and pain management.
+September is Pain Awareness Month; a time for organizations to raise awareness of issues in the area of pain and pain management.
 According to The American Chronic Pain Association, “the first Pain Awareness Month was in 2001, when the ACPA led a coalition of groups to establish September as Pain Awareness Month.
 ACPA established Partners for Understanding Pain and 80 other organizations, both health care professionals and consumer groups, that have supported the effort.”

 We at the Performance Health Academy would like to extend our support of this month by covering an important pain management issue affecting many people young and old.